aleph-im/aleph-docs/docs/tools/indexer/indexer-generator.md

 #### Define a DAL
 By default, the Indexer Generator only creates the `EventStorage` class, which is responsible for storing the events in the database.
 A DAL needs a name, path, primary key, optionally indexes, and potentially a map function to correctly store and retrieve BigNumbers/BNs.
+The generated `EventStorage` class is very similar to the [basic example](evm-indexer.md#6-data-storage) provided in the EVM Indexer Guide.

 ```typescript
 export type EventStorage = EntityStorage<MarinadeFinanceEvent>